Lucky Bamboo Growth and Care Tips that You Did not Know of

-As per Vastu and Feng Shui enthusiasts, Lucky Bamboo is a very beneficial plant to have indoors.
+As per Vastu and Feng Shui enthusiasts, the Lucky Bamboo is a very beneficial plant to have indoors.
 To begin with, the plant is considered a symbol of good fortune, luck, love, and harmony.
-It is believed to bring prosperity to the household that it is planted.
+It is believed to bring prosperity to the household that it is planted in.

 On top of this, the lucky Bamboo plant works as a natural air purifier, keeping the environment clean and helping us breathe in fresher air.
 The plant is also very easy to care for, and even passes as a cutesy décor in the household.

 The easy to grow Lucky Bamboo is available in different varieties.
 Here are some of them.

 Green Lucky Bamboo: This is the general and most common variety of the Lucky Bamboo, the one that this article is about.
 The plant is completely green in colour and can grow both in soil and water.

 White Stripes Victory: This variety of the Lucky Bamboo comes with deep white stripes in the otherwise green leaves.
 The plant can thrive well in partially shaded regions and can do well without proper attention.